mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user can open a specific foreign key constraint form by clicking on the foreign key link in the column header.
 - If the modified FK constraint causes existing column values to become invalid, the user will receive a warning and be aware of the potential implications of this change, like loss of data or broken views.

-## User Identifies a Column With a Foreign Key Constraint Applied
+## Scenario 3 : User Identifies a Column With a Foreign Key Constraint Applied

-### The foreign key constraint is set to a single column
+### Scenario 3a: The foreign key constraint is set to a single column

+#### Steps for Scenario 3a

 - The user opens a table that contains columns with a foreign key constraint applied.
 - The user identifies the columns in two ways: